W&M seems like FCS title contender. Will it follow UR's 2008 path to championship?

 “Fifteen years,” the Collegiate coach said after a football camp session with youngsters.
 Then McConaghy smiled.

 Fifteen years ago, Richmond won the FCS championship.
 Those Spiders went 13-3 and knocked off Montana 24-7 in the title game on Dec.
-19, 2008, in Chattanooga, Tenn.
+19, 2008, in Chattanooga, Tennessee.

 “It was unbelievable.
 You had a group of guys who worked hard in the weight room and on the field, and just came together nicely,” said McConaghy.
 “We had the blend.”